devangxz/parakeet-tdt-deployment/src/content/terms-and-conditions.md

 ## Dispute Resolution

-You acknowledge and agree that the final decision regarding a review dispute as judged by Scribie.ai administrators is binding and you are willing to accept the decision.
+You acknowledge and agree that the final decision regarding a review dispute as judged by Scribie administrators is binding and you are willing to accept the decision.
 Refusal to accept the decision constitutes a violation of this Terms and Conditions.

 ## Minimum Quality Standard